Honglei-Cong/documents/consensus/paxos.md

 S : a set of slots used to index the sequence of decisions.

+Q : a subset of the acceptors, is used as a quorum system

 V : the set of possible proposed values

 phi : a predicate that given a value v evaluates to true iff v was chosen by the algorithm